Conservatory Theatre Company Stages BLOODY BLOODY ANDREW JACKSON, Now thru 3/2

 Point Park University's Conservatory Theatre Company presents Bloody Bloody Andrew Jackson, a raucous and unique rock musical that reinvents America's seventh president as a contemporary rock star.

 Directed by Michael McKelvey, Bloody Bloody Andrew Jackson opens Friday, Feb.
-21, and runs through Sunday, March 2, with a preview on Thursday, Feb.
+21, and runs through Sunday, March 2, with a preview tonight, Feb.
 20, in the Rockwell Theatre at the Pittsburgh Playhouse.
 Performances will be at 8 p.m., Thursdays through Saturdays, and 2 p.m.
 Saturdays and Sundays.
 Tickets range from $18 to $20 and can be purchased by calling the Pittsburgh Playhouse box office at 412.392.8000, or at www.pittsburghplayhouse.com.

 Bloody Bloody Andrew Jackson gives a modern spin to the founding of the Democratic Party, Jackson's life and his relationship with his wife, Rachel Jackson.